IronOxidizer/lemmy-lite/README.md

 6. Implement post search
 7. Use collapsable elements without JS: https://jsfiddle.net/gSPqX/1/
 8. Use 1 letter HTML class names.
-9. Use 1 letter file names except for favicon and index.
+9. Use 1 letter static file names except for favicon and index.
 10. Consider not supporting UTF-8 and only using ASCII charcters for better legacy font support.